Manoj85/P4_Website_Performace_Optimization/README.md

 <ul>
-<li><span class="noteLabel">Image compression</span>: Images were rescaled and resized to the final layout dimensions.</li>
+<li>Image compression: Images were rescaled and resized to the final layout dimensions.</li>
-<li><span class="noteLabel">Inline critical CSS</span>: critical above-the-fold content styles are inlined and applied to the document immediately vs. blocking loading.
+<li>Inline critical CSS: critical above-the-fold content styles are inlined and applied to the document immediately vs. blocking loading.
 This was done using the methods prescribed by Google Developers (see references).</li>
-<li><span class="noteLabel">Defer alternative media CSS</span>: print stylesheets, although small, were deliberately chosen not to be served inline in HTML documents due to at least three different pages using it.
+<li>Defer alternative media CSS: print stylesheets, although small, were deliberately chosen not to be served inline in HTML documents due to at least three different pages using it.
 A media attribute was added to ensure that it would only be downloaded when printing.</li>
-<li><span class="noteLabel">Minifying CSS/JS</span>: all CSS and JS files were minified--but not obfuscated--to ensure faster downloading.
+<li>Minifying CSS/JS: all CSS and JS files were minified--but not obfuscated--to ensure faster downloading.
 The formatted and indented files are still present in their respective directories, without the .min in their filenames.</li>
-<li><span class="noteLabel">HTML Compression</span>: The index.html has been compressed as per the suggestions from PageSpeed Insights
+<li>HTML Compression: The index.html has been compressed as per the suggestions from PageSpeed Insights
 </ul>

 ####Part 2: Optimize Frames per Second in pizza.html

 <ul>
-<li><span class="noteLabel">Loop optimization</span>: unnecessary JS operations were pulled out of for loops where possible, in views/js/main.js.</li>
+<li>Loop optimization: unnecessary JS operations were pulled out of for loops where possible, in views/js/main.js.</li>
-<li><span class="noteLabel">Debouncing</span>: scroll events were 'debounced' to decouple the animations and only reflow/repaint when needed.</li>
+<li>Debouncing: scroll events were 'debounced' to decouple the animations and only reflow/repaint when needed.</li>
 </ul>